kai-leddy/dotfiles/README.md

 ## Nix shell boilerplates

 - [ ] TODO: add more shell.nix examples for more project types
+- [ ] TODO: make these separate files in an examples/ folder

 ### Kubernetes, Helm, GCloud